ShanaySharif/BusinessLookup.Solution/README.md

   "password": "string"
 }
 ```
-- type in the username and password you selected above.
+- Type in the username and password you selected above.
-- it will generate a token you'll inorder to authenticate API
+- It will generate a token order
+- Copy and past Token into API request of your choice.

 ### How to authenticate using a token.